 .end

-The default NGSPICE plots are quite basic and limited in usage.
-You can get better plot manipulation with GNUplot.
+Note: The default NGSPICE plots are fairly basic and limited in interactivity.
+For better visualization and customization, you can use GNUplot.

 Using Gnuplot